SESYNC-ci/basic-Shiny-lesson/docs/_slides/io.md

 ===

-Define the UI by adding an input object that lets users select a species ID from the species table.
+Create an input object to let users select a species ID from the species table.